-While several surveys point to the increasing health awareness of domestic buyers, other studies have shown that price continues to be one of the most decisive criteria for consumers in Hungary.
-In this regard, it is worth noting that the replacement of GE soybean meal in animal feed rations with conventional would result in higher food prices as there is no real or available protein feed alternative at present, according to market analysts.
+While several surveys point to the increasing health awareness of domestic buyers, other studies have shown that price continues to be the most decisive criteria for consumers in Hungary.
+In this regard, it is worth noting that the replacement of GE soybean meal in animal feed rations with conventional products would result in higher food prices if there were real or available protein feed alternatives in the needed amount.
+Currently, high inflation, soaring energy, feed and food prices, and the challenges that the livestock sector is facing are acting against the replacement of cheaper GE meals.
+Note: Food prices in Hungary rose by an annual 35.2 percent in September 2022 as the price of bread jumped 76.2 percent and dairy products cost 66.3 percent more than a year ago.